nordic-institute/harmony-common/doc/dynamic_discovery_configuration_guide.md

 ### 3.2 Registering SMP in SML

 First, the SMP server must be registered in SML.
 Please note that a single SMP instance can provide metadata for multiple SML domains.

-Only user with the `SYSTEM` role can register, unregister and change SMP registrations in SML.

-To register SMP to SML two certificates with private keys are needed and must be present in SMP keystore (`/etc/harmony-smp/smp-keystore.jks`):
+To register SMP to SML two certificates with private keys are needed and must be present in the SMP keystore (`/etc/harmony-smp/smp-keystore.jks`):

-- Client certificate and private key for TLS connections to SML (SML ClientCert in the SMP UI)
+- Client certificate and private key for TLS connections to SML ("SML ClientCert" in the SMP UI)
-- Metadata signing certificate and private key for signing service metadata (Response signature Certificate in the SMP UI)
+- Metadata signing certificate and private key for signing service metadata ("Response signature Certificate" in the SMP UI)

+Certificates used by SMP must be trusted by SML and Access Points using the SMP.
+More detailed certificate requirements depend on the eDelivery network.
 SMP keystore can be managed in the SMP admin UI by clicking the "Edit keystore" button under the "Domain" section.

-Certificates used by SMP must be trusted by SML and Access Points using the SMP.
-Requirements depend on the eDelivery network.
+An SMP server is registered in SML by completing the steps below:

+- Log in to the SMP UI using a user with the `SYSTEM_ADMIN` role.
+  - Only a user with the `SYSTEM_ADMIN` role can register, unregister and change the SMP registration.
+- Open the "Domain" section.
+- Click the "New" button and the "New Domain" dialog appears.
+- Provide the following information:
+  - Domain properties:
+      - Domain Code
+      - SML domain
+      - Response signature Certificate (Signature CertAlias)
+  - SML integration data:
+    - SML SMP identifier
+    - SML ClientCert Alias
+      - SML clientCert Header is populated automatically once SML ClientCert Alias is selected.
+- Click the "OK" button to close the "New Domain" dialog.
+- Click the "Save" button to save the changes.
+  - **Note:** Changes are not saved if the "Save" button is not clicked.
+- Select the new domain and click the "Register" button to send a registration request to SML.

 ### 3.3 Registering Final Recipient in SML